 The complexities of the contemporary art ecology will be examined through social, political and economic frameworks to encourage students to actively consider and interpret how ideas, forms, materials, process and purpose all contribute to meaning.

 In addition, this course will examine the contemporary phenomenon of art fairs, the rise of the economic interests in contemporary art and the homogenization of art in the contemporary context.
 Examining and theorizing ideas of meaning and identity, this course will explore contemporary art from differing perspectives, to build a picture of how contemporary art functions in the local and global artistic environment.

-VART 3316 Critical Studies in Lens-based (3,3,0) (E) Media
+VART 3316 Critical Studies in Lens-based (3,3,0) Media

-Prerequisite: VART 2305 Introduction to Western Art and VART 2306 Introduction to Chinese Art

-Art historian Michael Fried in one of his recent book asks, "Why Photography Matters as Art as Never Before?"
+Prerequisite: VART 2305 Art in the 20th Century I Art historian Michael Fried in one of his recent book asks, "Why Photography Matters as Art as Never Before?"
 (2008).
-Lens-based media have been an artistic fever and enjoy huge popularity amongst scholars, amateurs and professional artists since they were 'invented' in the 19th century.
-With recent new development such as digital image revolution, analogue nostalgia, art activism and global image dissemination, the 21st century seems set with the momentum to critically discuss, debate and theorise lens-based media.
+Lensbased media have been an artistic fever and enjoy huge popularity